Mount Rainier Timed Entry Reservations Explained

 We’d still recommend visiting during the timed entry season — between July and September for the best weather, odds of viewing Mount Rainier, and access to hiking trails.
 However, you can visit the Paradise Visitor Center year round, and the Sunrise Corridor into early October.

-If you visit between September and July, Mount Rainier will likely be covered in clouds.
+If you visit between September and early July, Mount Rainier will likely be covered in clouds.
 Trails will be snow-covered, and some are inaccessible.
+View the video below for conditions in mid-June.

 Is Mount Rainier worth visiting without a timed entry reservation?